 - In this system, operator always target to basic size.

-Engineering fits are used as part tolerances in an assembly.
-They defines the clearance between two mating parts.
-This clearance value determines the type of Fit.
+Engineering Fits are used as part tolerances in an assembly.
+They define the clearance between two mating parts.

 Types of Fits